codemagic-ci-cd/codemagic-docs/content/integrations/perfecto-integration.md

 weight: 13
 ---

-****Perfecto** is a web-based platform that allows mobile application developers and QA Engineers to work with services such as advanced automation, monitoring, and testing services.
-It is possible to integrate with Perfecto directly from your **codemagic.yaml**

-Signing up with [Perfecto](https://www.perfecto.io/) is required in order to get credentials that are needed during an upload process.
+**Perfect** is a cloud-based test automation platform for web and mobile that allows application developers and QA engineers to create and execute tests across devices and browsers at scale.
+Being a market leader in its area, Perfecto offers many ways to integrate with different stages of the software development and testing lifecycle.
+In this article, we will cover two of them:
+1. How to integrate with Perfecto using codemagic.yaml
+2. How to integrate your Flutter project with Perfecto

+## Integrate with Perfecto
+###### How to integrate your workflows with Perfecto using codemagic.yaml

+You need a Perfecto account in order to get credentials for the upload process.
+If you are not already a Perfecto user, you can [sign up for their free trial](https://www.perfecto.io/)

-Using the following cURL script in a post-build script(a script that is run after executing build commands in yaml), **.apk**, **.aab** and **.ipa** binaries can be uploaded to the Perfecto platform:
+Using the following cURL script in a post-build script(a script that is run after executing build commands in yaml), **Release APK** and **Release IPA** binaries can be uploaded to the Perfecto platform:

 ```
 curl "https://web.app.perfectomobile.com/repository/api/v1/artifacts" -H "Perfecto-Authorization: $PERFECTO_TOKEN" -H "Content-Type: multipart/form-data" -F "requestPart={\"artifactLocator\":\"PRIVATE:app.aab\",\"artifactType\":\"ANDROID\",\"override\":true}" -F "inputStream=@/path/to/your_binary"